smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 - Phase 2b: Unprocessed congress Netherlands corpora =

 Due to licensing restrictions, some raw data may not be redistributed.
 Instructions for access are provided below.

 ---

+# Code

+The code should be ran in the following order:

+-

+---